preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 ----------------------------
 Use targeting for a variation to set which variation of a page that will be displayed to the logged in user.
 Note that if a Variation Selector block is added to a page, users can always select any of the available variations.
 This is true even if no targeting is set up.
 See this page for information about the Variation Selector block: :doc:`Variation Selector </blocks/variation-selector/index>`

-**Note!** The Targeting Properties to use must be set up in Omnia Admin, see the section about Targeting Properties on this page: :doc:`Properties </admin-settings/tenant-settings/properties/index>`
+**Note!** The Targeting Properties to use must be set up in Omnia Admin.
+See this page for more information: :doc:`Targeting Properties </admin-settings/tenant-settings/properties/targeting-properties>`

 To target a Page Variation, do the following: